learnbyexample/learn_ruby_oneliners/ruby_oneliners.md

 ## Input field separator

 You can use the `-F` command line option to specify a custom field separator.
 The value passed to the option will be treated as a regexp.
 Note that `-a` option is also necessary for `-F` option to work.
-Instead of `-F` option, you can also set `$;` to a string or regexp value in the code, but `$;` is deprecated.

 ```bash
 $ # use ':' as input field separator